 - With no major industry or large sewage treatment works in the catchment, and little intensive agriculture, water quality is generally very good.
 The river supports large stoneflies such as Perla bipunctata, throughout its length

-- Annual electrofishing surveys on behalf of the River Stinchar District Salmon Fishery Board (DSFB) to monitor salmon fry production in the main stem as well as a comprehensive survey of tributary sites.
+We undertake annual electrofishing surveys on behalf of the River Stinchar District Salmon Fishery Board to monitor fish production in the main stem and tributaries.

-- River Stinchar Habitat survey published in 2003.
+River Stinchar Habitat survey published in 2003.
 This survey provided a detailed inventory of habitat type and quality, obstructions to migration as well as identifying priority areas for habitat restoration.
 The survey showed that main impacts on river habitat quality in the Stinchar were commercial coniferous plantations with localised impacts from intensive livestock farming and riverbed excavation.
 Forestry has resulted in acidification in the headwaters, and more rapid water runoff due to an increased number of drainage channels.
-Although the Stinchar as always been a spate river due to the steep nature of its catchment, flash floods are increasingly common.
 These have degraded instream and riparian habitat, and transported large amounts of potential spawning gravel downstream.